How Do Co-Op Fund Programs Work?

 How to Negotiate Co-Op Funds

 Retailers can negotiate the co-op funds they receive from companies or, at the very least, ask that the funds are allocated for a particular promotional purpose.
-For example, co-op funds can be used to advertise the fact that your store carries a particular product manufactured by the company.
+For example, co-op fund allocations can be used to advertise the fact that your store carries a particular product manufactured by the company.

 If a company sells footwear, for example, they could take out an ad online telling the community that they can purchase their shoes in your store.
 These advertising costs will come out of the co-op funds, and you will be able to increase awareness about your store and boost footfall in your store.